-Rotarian’s an opportunity to reinvigorate your club.
-Engage young communities and families in your club and grow your alumni.
+For Rotarians this is an opportunity to reinvigorate your club.
+Engage young communities and families into your club and grow your alumni.

-An opportunity for corporate leaders to facilitate a lasting and profound involvement within the community.
+An opportunity for corporate leaders to help sponsor a lasting and profound involvement within the community.

 “It was found that the Program provided the framework for personal development through participant interaction with the sailing environment.
 Participants were responsible not only for themselves, but for the care and safety of others; thus the intensity of the interdependent community led to a strong social experience.
 Key elements in the success of the Programme included the restricted physical environment and hence the inability to walk away, the development of the learning environment by the crew, and specifically the recruitment of crew through the volunteer association, thereby selecting enthusiastic, committed people with the personality types most suited to facilitation and guidance.”